 It is necessary to point out the link between the reduction of water losses and pressures to water bodies from which water is abstracted for human consumption.
 A water rights permit for water usage (Water Act, Article 157) is issued for the abstraction of water intended for human consumption, to provide a public water supply service, for a specified period, with a possibility to modify/limit the approved conditions if that is in the public interest due to modifications in the water regime.
 The volumes of water abstracted for public water supply, generally speaking, aren't significant in relation to the total available resource, but problems occur locally where the awarded rights to water exceed the locally available resource capacities either in terms of volume or in terms of the period of abstraction.
 In such areas it is necessary to intensify activities of monitoring the abstracted volumes and of the implementation of measures to rationalize water consumption.
 Water supply has priority over other forms of resource usage.
-The River Basin Management Plan establishes a Program of Measures to control water abstraction that shall: (i) reduce the impact of water abstraction to a moderate level, i.e., to the maximum allowed water usage index (WUI) $\leq 0.4^3$, and (ii) increase the water usage efficiency.
+The River Basin Management Plan identifies the Programme of Water Abstraction Control Measures, which in its relevant part contains the following measures: (i) Introduction of the obligation to install water meters for all types of water abstraction/use; (ii) Continued preparation of the programme encouraging the implementation of measures to reduce water pressures from water abstraction, i.e., the program to rationalize water use - the programme to reduce losses in the water supply network (public water supply, industry, etc.); (iii) Implementation of measures achieving the reduction of water usage index for all water bodies affected by water abstraction up to maximum 40 %.
 For that reason, when defining the financial efficiency of water usage, it is definitely necessary to define the volume of non-revenue water, or its components that can be rationalized/reduced.